-Routinely, panels are presented with 'chunks' of the transcript, which help to form a 'special sort of contents page' or 'working document' (Wengraf, 2010).
-This was a task I initially struggled with, as it seemed to me that what I chose to both include and exclude within the 'transcript chunks' would have a significant effect on enacting the reality that the panel then observed.
+Panels are used within BNIM to both 'kick start' the interpretive procedure and challenge 'researcher autism' (Wengraf, 2011, p.
+104), with members ideally being 'non-specialists' capable of bringing diverse viewpoints to the process.
+Panels are presented with 'chunks' of the transcript, which help to form a 'special sort of contents page' or 'working document' (Wengraf, 2010).
+This was a task I also struggled with, as it seemed to me that what I chose to both include and exclude within the 'transcript chunks' would have a significant effect on enacting the reality that the panel then observed.
 Finding it almost impossible to resolve this issue, I eventually chose to depart from the advice given and presented large 'chunks' of the transcript to the 'kick start' panels I convened.

 Wengraf advises that the panel process is 'for all concerned - as a personal and professional learning experience [is] both insightful and often funny' (Wengraf, 2011, p.
 104).
 When setting up my own panels, I was advised by this as well as by the advice to try, as far as possible, to create diversity within the panel structure.
-Every panel consisted of three members, drawn from friends, colleagues and others who were recruited through professional contacts.
-Each panel had one member who was, or had been a social worker, as I found this useful in representing the views of the child protection practitioner in the panel process.
+Every panel consisted of three members, drawn from friends, colleagues and others who were recruited through professional contacts and each had one member who was, or had been a social worker, as I found this useful in representing the views of the child protection practitioner in the panel process.

-Prior to each panel, I sent out an 'Information Sheet', which detailed the potential sensitivity of the material and encouraged people to think about this before deciding to commit.
+Prior to each panel, I sent out an 'Information Sheet' for prospective members (see Appendix 4), which detailed the potential sensitivity of the material and encouraged people to think about this before deciding to commit.
 Alongside this, the Information Sheet also suggested areas for the panel members to focus on, drawn from BNIM guidance.
 The suggestions were 'what might the interviewee have been feeling and thinking (experiencing) at the time of a particular event' and 'what does the way the interviewee is now talking at this point in the logic of sequence suggest about their later perspectives and current perspectives on that same event as originally experienced?'
 (Wengraf, 2010, p.
 413).